plone/training/configuring_customizing.rst

 * go to ZMI > ``portal_css``
 * at the bottom there is ``ploneCustom.css``

-The UI leaves a lot to be desired.

-In a professional context this is no-go (since there is no version-control).
-But everybody uses it to make quick fixes to sites that are allready online.

-Later we'll revisit that same css-code.
+* Disable ``Development mode``: The css-files are merged and have a cache-key.

+There are many more noteable items in the ZMI.
+We'll visit some of them later.

+* acl_users
+* error_log
+* portal_properties
+* portal_setup
+* portal_workflow
+* portal_catalog

 Summary
 -------

 You can configure and customize a lot in Plone through the web.
+The most important options are accessible in the `plone control panel <http://localhost:8080/Plone/@@overview-controlpanel>`_ but even more are hidden away in the `ZMI <http://localhost:8080/Plone/manage>`_.
 The amount of stuff is overwhelming but you'll get the hang of it through a lot of practice.